Magento tutorial: initial configuration

 Store Email Addresses

 Magento comes with pre-configured roles with access to store.
 Magento occasionally sends emails to customers regarding order acceptance, payment, password recovery, any other notifications etc. In each of these cases you can choose the from address to be used based on these roles.
 Magento has a default contact created for General, Sales and Support respectively.
 If you want any other addresses to add, you can choose the Custom Email Option.

 Fill the fields with the desired sender name and corresponding email addresses, click ‘Save Config’ and you are done.

 This section lets your customers contact you through a contact form on your store.
 If you do not want the contact form enabled, select ‘No’, otherwise leave the defaulted ‘Yes’.
 ‘Email Options’ section beneath it determines to which email address the data entered from contact form is to be sent.
 I have chosen the email address as email@example.com.
-You can choose the sender based on the contacts you created above and also choose the email template to be used.
+You can choose the sender based on the contacts you created above and also choose the email template.
 Since this magento tutorial do not have a custom template now, I chose the default one.
-Click ‘Save Config’ once you are done entering the details.
+Click ‘Save Config’ once you finished.

 When you access your store front end, you will notice a Contact US page at the bottom of the site as follows.